Project title: Healthy Brain Initiative – Brain Health Registry

 This study involves completing an online questionnaire designed to gather general health information about you.
 It will include topics such as demographics, general health history, family health history, mood, quality of life, physical activity, sleep, diet and alcohol intake, smoking, physical function, social relationships and negative life events.

-Each task will have an approximated time to complete, and the entire questionnaire will take approximately 30 to 45 minutes to complete.
+Each task will have an approximated time to complete shown in the online portal, and the entire questionnaire will take approximately 30-45 minutes to complete.
 In addition to the questionnaire, there will be three cognitive tasks that will take approximately 35 minutes to complete.
-These tasks are engaging and similar to a brain game.
-Your responses will provide us with valuable information about your memory, attention and thinking.
+These tasks are engaging and a bit like a “brain game” however will provide us with valuable information about your memory, attention and thinking.
+At this stage some of the cognitive tasks can only be completed using a desktop computer; even if you can’t complete these, we still highly value your contribution to the other tasks and questions that can be completed using another device (e.g., a mobile phone or tablet).

 The online tool (questionnaire and cognitive tasks) are designed in the way that you can stop at any time once you've completed a particular section.
 You will get a reminder to complete unfinished section/s in your own time within the two-week timeframe.